Montana

 The MCDPA was signed into law on May 19, 2023, as Senate Bill 384.
 It became effective on October 1, 2024, making Montana one of a growing number of states with comprehensive consumer data privacy legislation.

-The law was substantially amended by Senate Bill 297 during the 2025 legislative session.
-Those amendments took effect on October 1, 2025, and lowered applicability thresholds, removed the cure period for violations, and added strong protections for minors.
+The law was substantially amended by Senate Bill 297, which Governor Gianforte signed on May 8, 2025.
+Those amendments took effect on October 1, 2025, and lowered applicability thresholds, removed the cure period language from the statute, and added strong protections for minors.

 The Montana Department of Justice oversees enforcement through the Office of Consumer Protection.